Call-for-Code/Project-Catalog/README.md

 ## Contributing to Call for Code open source projects

 Each repository contains information on how to use and provide improvements to the project.

-The `LICENSE` file shows source code usage guidelines, most often using the preferred Apache 2 License terms.
-The `CONTRIBUTING.md` file captures the process for sending improvements.
-Together with the Technical Charter document, these files outline the rules of the road and how decisions are made around technical changes and expectations around effective collaboration.
+- The `LICENSE` file shows source code usage guidelines, most often using the Apache 2 License terms.
+- The `CONTRIBUTING.md` file captures the process for reporting problems or sending improvements.
+- Together with the _Technical Charter_, these files outline the rules of the road and how decisions are made around technical changes and expectations around effective collaboration.

-If you are new to the open source process, philosophy, and tools.
-We highly recommend that you take the [free "Introduction to Open Source" class](https://cognitiveclass.ai/courses/introduction-to-open-source) which normally takes under 4 hours to complete.
+If you are new to the open source process, philosophy, and tools, we highly recommend that you take the [entry-level, free "Introduction to Open Source" class](https://cognitiveclass.ai/courses/introduction-to-open-source) from the IBM Developer team which can be completed in about 2-6 hours.

 ## Other incubating or interesting projects